 9. Types Of Metronidazole For Dogs

-Metronidazole is an agent that is made to be antiprotozoal and antibacterial.
-Consequently, it helps in fighting back against the fungi, bacteria and other microorganisms that can result in a stomach bug.
-This medication is often known as Flagyl, for those who may know it by that name.
+Metronidazole is an antibiotic that is made to be antiprotozoal and antibacterial.
+Consequently, Metronidazole works by fighting back against the fungi, bacteria, and other microorganisms that can result in a stomach bug.
+This medication is often known as Flagyl.

-This medication has an effect on the DNA of the microorganism that has invaded your pet, stopping it in its tracks and allowing their body to do away with anaerobic bacterial and protozoal infections.
+This antibiotic has an effect on the DNA of the microorganism that has invaded your dog, stopping it in its tracks and allowing its body to do away with anaerobic bacterial and protozoal infections.

-Because of these effects, it's able to work well against issues like:
+Because of these effects, it's able to treat issues like:

 - Balantidium coli

-Metronidazole is for cats as well as dogs, and it functions in the same ways.
-Especially useful to cats is the ability of Flagyl for cats to seek out anaerobic bacteria and destroy it.
-Generally, it's provided in the form of an injection to treat colitis, skin abscesses, stomatitis, and periodontal disease that can come from bites from other cats.
+Metronidazole is for cats as well as dogs, and it functions in the same way.
+Especially useful to cats is the ability of Flagyl to seek out anaerobic bacteria and destroy them.

 For cats, the medication is often developed as a liquid.
 It also strives to be more palatable to picky felines so that providing the medication is less difficult.
-Overall, it's a medication that can provide great results for dogs and cats should avoid this treatment as their bodies will fight it too much.
+Pregnant dogs and cats should avoid this treatment as their bodies will fight it too much.

 What Does Flagyl Treat?

 A veterinarian will often use Metronidazole to treat giardia.
-This parasite is known for destroying intestinal cells, resulting in appetite loss in your pet as well as vomiting and diarrhea.
+This parasite is known for destroying intestinal cells, resulting in appetite loss as well as vomiting and diarrhea.

-In order to determine the best options for your pet, it's wise to make sure your vet knows the entirety of your pet's medical history and have given them a physical exam.
-That way, your pet can get help in the safest possible way for their unique situation.
+In order to determine the best options, it's wise to make sure your vet knows the entirety of your pet's medical history and has given them a physical exam with a urine sample.

-If it's found that your dog is dealing with a stomach ulcer, then sucralfate for dogs can be a treatment option.
-Make sure to gather information on sucralfate doses, sucralfate side effects and how long sucralfate stays in your dog's system.
+If your pet is dealing with a stomach ulcer, then sucralfate for dogs can be an option.
+Make sure to gather information on sucralfate doses, sucralfate side effects, and how long sucralfate stays in your dog's system.

 In the event that you suspect an overdose, get your dog to a vet right away.
-Signs of an overdose can include nausea, vomiting and dizziness.
+Signs of an overdose can include nausea, vomiting, and dizziness.
 You may also notice neurological signs as well.
-If they have a seizure, the vet can control that relatively easily.
+If your dog has a seizure, the vet can control that relatively easily.

-Metronidazole can come in 250mg, 500mg, 50mg and more for dogs.
-Ultimately, your vet will know the perfect dose to provide.
-Your vet will also be able to let you know how long you should give your dog metronidazole for.
+Metronidazole comes in a dose of 250mg, 500mg, 50mg, and even more for big dogs.
+Ultimately, your vet will know the perfect dose to provide your dog.

 How Does Metronidazole Work?

-There are a couple of things that metronidazole does for your canine.
-To begin with, it's able to stop the organisms invading your pet from either growing or creating new organisms, effectively halting that invasion from spreading.
+To begin with, it's able to stop organisms like the giardia parasite from invading your dog, effectively halting that invasion from spreading.

-In addition, crossing the blood-brain barrier, it seeks out repair enzymes that are functioning in areas that are lacking oxygen.
-This can help in the process of treating infections of the central nervous system and damaged areas that don't have a lot of oxygen circulation.
-Overall, it's a medication that is known to be quite effective for a number of situations.
+In addition, crossing the blood-brain barrier, it seeks out to repair enzymes that are functioning in areas that lack oxygen.
+This can help in the process of treating central nervous system infections and damaged areas that don't have a lot of oxygen circulation.
+Overall, it's a drug that is known to be quite effective for a number of situations.

 Dog Metronidazole Vs. Human Metronidazole